LinkWellNodes/Documentation/docs/services/jobs/testnets-v2/Polygon-Mumbai-Testnet-Jobs.md

 Data sent by your consumer contract is visible to the general public.

-If you need to send sensitive information along with your HTTP request (ie, an API key), you can instead store your sensitive data off-chain, on our secure infrastructure.
-Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your sensitive data along with your request.
+If you need to send sensitive information along with your HTTP request (ie, an API key), you can instead store this information off-chain, on our secure infrastructure.
+Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your submission, we'll provide you with a custom job ID that will send your sensitive data along with your request.

 #### Retrieve the response (example):